 How we calculate conversion factors

-The conversion factors listed in the Fisheries (Conversion Factors) Notice 2014 are based on information collected by MPI observers.
+The conversion factors listed in the Fisheries (Conversion Factors) Notice 2014 are based on information collected by Fisheries New Zealand observers.
 They are averaged across:

 - geographic areas

 - vessel types.